 In elderly patients, elimination of armodafinil and its metabolites may be reduced as a consequence of aging.
-Therefore, consideration should be given to the use of lower doses in this population (See CLINICAL PHARMACOLOGY and PRECAUTIONS).
+Therefore, consideration should be given to the use of lower doses and close monitoring in this population [see DOSAGE AND ADMINISTRATION and CLINICAL PHARMACOLOGY].

-Last reviewed on RxList: 1/14/2011
+Last reviewed on RxList: 2/27/2017

 Additional Nuvigil Information

 Nuvigil User Reviews

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.